Life before Girton

 What I Love about Teaching

 What I love about teaching and Girton are my students and also getting to know their families.
 Teaching is a fantastic job where you can interact with young people and have a positive impact on their lives.
 At the same time, you can learn so much from young people.
 I love talking to my students and learning about their interests and lives.
-I also enjoy working with my colleagues in the LOTE Department and Aherne House.
+I also enjoy working with my colleagues in the LOTE Department and Millward House.

 What do you like best about the subject/s you teach?